mraible/mongock-docs/site/v5/testing/testing.md

 This sections exaplains the different levels of testing(unit and integration tests) that can(and should) be applied to a Mongock migration and the tools Mongock provides for it.

 # Unit testing
-This is probably the easiest and more basic level of testing, which takes a changeUnit in isolation and ensures it performs the right actions and calls to the dependend components.
-Although it's far from being enough, as the components are normally injected as mock/stub/spy, it's a good starting point to ensure that the correctness of the changeUnit.
+Unit tests are a good starting point to ensure the correctness of a migration.
+With this mechanism the ChangeUnits can be validated in isolation, covering all the changeUnit's methods: `Execution`, `RollbackExecution`, `BeforeExecution` and `RollbackBeforeExecution`

 Mongock doesn't provide any speicific tool for this, but we illustrate how to do it  [in our example project](https://github.com/mongock/mongock-examples/tree/master/mongodb/springboot-quickstart)